Seed health tests for pathogen viability

 About

-Cargill is an American multinational and a global leader in food, agriculture, financial, and industrial solutions, with a focus on sustainability, innovation and supply chain excellence.
+BASF is a German multinational and a global leader in chemicals, materials, industrial solutions, and agricultural innovations, with a strong focus on sustainability and scientific excellence.

 The Challenge